York Debtor's Prison: Executions

 The castle area became the regular place of executions in York in the early 1800s, replacing the Tyburn on the Knavesmire.
 The new gallows were completed on 8 March 1801 at a cost of £10 and 15 shillings and were first used for the execution of a cattle thief, Samuel Lundy, on 11 April 1801.
 Condemned criminals were hanged in this space, known as 'the Drop', between the Assize Courts and the bailey wall (immediately adjacent to the Debtor's Prison) until 1868.
-From 1868 to 1896 executions took place inside the prison walls at the north end of the Female prison.
-A total of 153 men and 7 women were hanged in the Castle precincts between April 1801 and December 1896.
+From 1868 to 1896 executions took place inside the prison walls at the north end of the Female Prison.
+A total of 153 men and seven women were hanged in the castle precincts between April 1801 and December 1896.

 Museum

 The Debtor's Prison was added to the York Castle Museum in 1952.
 The building was partially restored in 1966.
 The Debtor's Prison was joined to the Female Prison, through the addition of a link building connecting the two, in 1969.
 An Edwardian Street, called Half Moon Court, was constructed in the eastern end of the building in 1963.
 By 1981 the cells in the basement of the Debtor's Prison were used to recreate Victorian and Edwardian workshops, including a jet workshop, a comb maker, a wheelwright, and a pipe-maker.
-It also included a 'condemned cell' where, by tradition, Dick Turpin was held before his execution in 1739.
+It also included a 'condemned cell' where, by tradition, Turpin was held before his execution in 1739.